bringauto/virtual-fleet-management/README.md

 Then it creates routes and stops from the scenario files.
 If they already exist and are the same, this step is skipped.
 If they exist with different data (e.g. different coordinates), the application logs an error and stops.

-The application then starts monitoring the cars.
+The application then starts to monitor the cars.
 It periodically retrieves the list of cars from the fleet management HTTP API and checks if each car is communicating.
-If a car is communicating, there is available scenario for it and it's not already active, the application starts the simulation for that car in a new goroutine.
+If a car is communicating and there is available scenario for which is not already active, the application starts a simulation for that car in a new goroutine.

+Each simulations first orders the car to the starting station of the scenario, so the simulations are deterministic.
-Each simulation runs the missions in its scenario in sequence.
+Then runs the missions in its scenario in sequence.
-If the loop configuration value is true, the simulation loops the missions indefinitely.
+If the loop configuration value is set to `true` the simulation repeats the missions infinitely.
 Otherwise, it runs the missions once and then stops once they are all done.

 ## Requirements